 And now to the story.

-Born and raised in Moscow, the traditionally trained classical pianist’s story reads like a twisted soap opera of self-discovery and narrowly escaped disasters.
-After being attacked by a sex trafficker in China during her travels and enthomusicology research, Tessa left China and began a fresh start in the US by starting a band dubbed Schizowave in Chicago, working with Ian McDonald of King Crimson and Foreigner and drummer Alan Lake, who has played and recorded with Madonna, Brian Ferry, Julian Lennon, Ministry, Brian Wilson and Sam Moore from Sam And Dave.
+Tessa Lena is a classically trained pianist and singer, born and raised in Moscow, and now living in East Village of New York.
+Her bio reads like a twisted soap opera taken straight out of a Hollywood movie.
+After being attacked by a sex trafficker during her travels and enthomusicology research in Southern China, Tessa move to Chicago and started a band dubbed Schizowave, working with her hero Ian McDonald of King Crimson and Foreigner, and drummer Alan Lake, who has played and recorded with Madonna, Brian Ferry, Julian Lennon, Ministry, Brian Wilson and Sam Moore from Sam And Dave.

 In 2012 Tessa started a new band, Tessa Makes Love, along with regular collaborations by Ian McDonald.
 In 2013, her music video “Spente Le Stelle” received over a million views on YouTube although the jury is still out on how many people realized that the video was a satire.